oceanprotocol/docs/rewards/df-volumedf.md

   If you've gotten this far, then you're half way to becoming a pro in Ocean Protocol's Data Farming dApp!
 ---

-# Curate Data in VolumeDF
+# Curate Data in Volume DF

 <figure><img src="../.gitbook/assets/gif/i-know-kung-fu.gif" alt=""><figcaption><p>You know enough to be dangerous.</p></figcaption></figure>

 ## Allocating veOCEAN

-VolumeDF rewards Data Farmers that allocate their veOCEAN tokens to Ocean ecosystem assets.
+Volume DF rewards Data Farmers that allocate their veOCEAN tokens to Ocean ecosystem assets.

-It's called VolumeDF because the amount of rewards relies on assets that are actively generating Data Consume Volume.
-Therefore, **VolumeDF yields depend on the sales produced by these assets and allocations made.**
+It's called Volume DF because the amount of rewards relies on assets that are actively generating Data Consume Volume.
+Therefore, **Volume DF yields depend on the sales produced by these assets and allocations made.**

 No sales = no rewards, so choose your favorite datasets wisely & then allocate.